dccp/zeppelin/README.md

     $ npm run watch

-Node is now running on localhost:8000, and expects eth/AZ on localhost:8080.
+Node is now running on localhost:8000, and expects Ethereum JSON-RPC on localhost:8545.

 ## How do I release?
 I don't know why we would be making any releases of this yet, but...